 The Truth of Virtuality, 2015, is composed of 25 digital prints, each 24×24 cm

-The here presented network consists of photographs of crayon drawings on transparent paper, and added writings.
+The here presented network consists of prints on rikbond of photographs of crayon drawings on transparent paper, and added writings.

 Here a text I wrote about the imagination and its connections: